Rahul-2045/SQL-/README.md

 SQL can create views in a database
 SQL can set permissions on tables, procedures, and views

+SQL uses:
+• Data definition: It is used to define the structure and organization of the stored data and relationships among the stored data items.
+• Data retrieval: SQL can also be used for data retrieval.
+• Data manipulation: If the user wants to add new data, remove data, or modifying in existing data then SQL provides this facility also.
+• Access control: SQL can be used to restrict a user’s ability to retrieve, add, and modify data, protecting stored data against unauthorized access.
+• Data sharing: SQL is used to coordinate data sharing by concurrent users, ensuring that changes made by one user do not inadvertently wipe out changes made at nearly the same time by another user.
+SQL also differs from other computer languages because it describes what the user wants the computer to do rather than how the computer should do it.
+(In more technical terms, SQL is a declarative or descriptive language rather than a procedural one.)
+SQL contains no IF statement for testing conditions, and no GOTO, DO, or FOR statements for program flow control.
+Rather, SQL statements describe how a collection of data is to be organized, or what data is to be retrieved or added to the database.
+The sequence of steps to do those tasks is left for the DBMS to determine.

+Features of SQL:
+• SQL may be utilized by quite a number of users, which include people with very little programming experience.
+• SQL is a Non-procedural language.pg.
+3 | HIMANSHU KUMAR(LINKEDIN)
+• We can without difficulty create and replace databases in SQL.
+It isn't a timeconsuming process.
+• SQL is primarily based totally on ANSI standards.
+• SQL does now no longer have a continuation individual.
+• SQL is entered into SQL buffer on one or extra lines.
+• SQL makes use of a termination individual to execute instructions immediately.
+It makes use of features to carry out a few formatting.
+• It uses functions to perform some formatting.

+Rules for SQL:
+• A ';' is used to end SQL statements.
+• Statements may be split across lines but keywords may not.
+• Identifiers, operator names, literals are separated by one or more spaces or other delimiters.
+• A comma(,) separates parameters without a clause.
+• A space separates a clause.
+• Reserved words can not be used as identifiers unless enclosed with double quotes.
+• Identifiers can contain up to 30 characters.
+• Identifiers must start with an alphabetic character.
+• Characters and date literals must be enclosed within single quotes.
+• Numeric literals can be represented by simple values.
+• Comments may be enclosed between /* and */ symbols and may

 RDBMS
 RDBMS stands for Relational Database Management System.